xkdcc/RemoteExcelMgt/README.md

 RemoteExcelMgt.pl
+---

-Copyright 2012 - 2013 Brant Chen (xkdcc@163.com), All Rights Reserved
+Copyright 2012 - 2013 Brant Chen (brantchen2008@gmail.com and xkdcc@163.com), All Rights Reserved

-SYNOPSIS
+##SYNOPSIS

-To remote update team's LOC_Machines_List.xls.
+To remote update team's LOC_Machines_List.xls.<br>

-REQUIREMENTS
+Of course, you can have a try on any other Excle file.

+##REQUIREMENTS

 Need modules from CPAN:
-Spreadsheet::ParseExcel
+* Spreadsheet::ParseExcel
-Spreadsheet::ParseExcel::SaveParser;
+* Spreadsheet::ParseExcel::SaveParser;
-Spreadsheet::WriteExcel
+* Spreadsheet::WriteExcel
-Text::ASCIITable
+* Text::ASCIITable

-DESCRIPTION
+##DESCRIPTION

 Testing under ActivePerl 5.16.3.1603.